-Italian Stuffed Peppers are often considered an exclusively Italian dish.
+Italian Stuffed Peppers are often considered an exclusively Italian food.
 Fact is, worldwide, stuffed pepper dishes come in dozens of variations.
 Heavily influenced by local food trends, authentic Italian Stuffed Peppers even vary widely across Italy.
 Every region has its own spin on the classic dish- which means that your version is just as ‘authentic’ as everyone else’s!
-Some recipes, like the Italian Stuffed Peppers Giada De Laurentiis makes, don’t even call for meat.
-In our Italian Stuffed Peppers recipe, we incorporate classic Italian flavors in a meaty marinara sauce topped with melted cheese- all stuffed in a fresh bell pepper.
+In our recipe, we incorporate classic Italian flavors in a meaty marinara sauce topped with melted cheese- all stuffed in a fresh bell pepper.

 One commonality among stuffed peppers is the addition of a carbohydrate in the stuffing to absorb moisture.
-We use rice, but there are Italian Stuffed Peppers without rice as well.
-Italian Stuffed Peppers with bread stuffing is an excellent example.
+We use rice, but there are other recipes without rice as well.
+Bread stuffing is an excellent example.
 We like rice because it does the job of moisture control without overdoing it and making the stuffing dry.

 - Using two kinds of meat brings more flavor